 Nomination of Directors

-7.7 The applicant issuer must have a policy dealing with the nomination and appointment of directors of the applicant issuer, which must include details of (i) the fit and proper assessment to be undertaken in order to evaluate the suitability of candidates, (ii) the consideration of any conflicts and (iii) the process involved when considering the nomination of domestic prominent influential persons as directors.
-The policy must be available on the website of .17the applicant issuer.
+7.7 The applicant issuer must have a policy dealing with the process for the nomination and appointment of directors of the applicant issuer, which must include details of the (i) statutory framework for the appointment of directors (if any), (ii) the fit and proper assessment to be undertaken in order to evaluate the suitability of candidates, (iii) the consideration of any conflicts and (iv) the process involved when considering the nomination of domestic prominent influential persons as directors.
+The policy must be available on the website of the applicant issuer.

 7.8 Any amendments to the policy dealing with the nomination of directors of the applicant issuer must be announced immediately.
 Any instances of deviations from the policy dealing with the nomination and appointment of directors must be announced on SENS immediately together with reasons for the deviation.